patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 &lt;/div&gt;
 </pre>

-2) <strong>Set up your new styles file for overriding styles in the card component.</strong>
+2) <strong>Set up your new styles file for overriding styles in the card component.</strong> There are two blocks in this file: `:root` targets styles across the entire application and `.pf-c-card` targets styles specifically in the card component.

 Click the <strong>Copy to Editor</strong> button below to add css for the Card component to the myapp.scss file.

 <pre class="file" data-filename="myapp.scss" data-target="replace">
+:root {
+  // Add global variables here
+}

 .pf-c-card {
-  // Add styles here
+  // Add card component variables here
 }
 </pre>

-Now click the <strong>Reload</strong> button above the preview panel to see how these contents look before making any further changes.